sabinedijt/utils/README.md

 You can call it in the same way as the Qubit poller using, for example
 ```
 var requiredElements = ['body header', 'window.someProperty']
-window.globalQBCode.jqpoller(requiredElements, function(header, someprop){
+window.globalQBCode.jqPoller(requiredElements, function(header, someprop){
   //do something with yoru callback elements, like the header, which returns $('body header') and someprop, which returns the value of window.someProperty
 })
 ```